sk878170/Data-Structure-Algorithms/README.md

 # Data-Structure-Algorithms
-This folder contains my DSA questions and their solutiuons
+This repository contains DSA questions and their solutiuons.